 Many owners come into the clinic and ask for a magic pill.

 In fact, last week I had 3 different calls in ONE DAY about anxiety…and every one of the owners asked me about prescribing medication for their dogs.
 What is going on here?
 Is anxiety really more common in dogs, or are we just better at recognizing it?
-Take our poll and tell me where you stand on this issue.

 Come on people!
 There isn’t a pill to fix everything.
 Do you really want your dog sedated for the rest of his life – just to make your life better?
 Your dog’s nervousness and anxiety is primarily your fault!